A 1960s room goes bad when everything shouts.

 Pattern Should Have a Job

+Pattern was not shy in the 1960s — geometric prints, large florals, stripes, textured wallpaper, abstract art, graphic rugs all belong.
+The only real question is where it goes.
 A patterned rug can hold a seating area together.
-Wallpaper can make a dining nook or entry feel intentional.
-A bold chair can wake up a quiet room.
-Curtains can soften large glass.
+Wallpaper can make a dining nook or an entry feel intentional.
+A bold chair can wake a quiet room.
+Curtains can soften a wall of glass.

 Lighting Makes the Style Believable